Max Jean-Gilles: Cincinnati Bengals

 On August 2, 2011, Jean-Gilles signed a one-year contract with the Cincinnati Bengals, but was released on September 3.

 Carolina Panthers

 Jean-Gilles signed with the Carolina Panthers on September 4, 2011, but was released on September 11.

 Lincoln Haymakers

 Jean-Gilles signed with the Lincoln Haymakers of the Champions Professional Indoor Football League on August 27, 2013.

 Portland Thunder

-Jean-Gilles was assigned to the Portland Thunder on October 9, 2013.
+Jean-Gilles was assigned to the Portland Thunder of the Arena Football League on October 9, 2013.
 On August 7, 2015, the Thunder voided his assignment.